HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/workflow.md

 **Step 1.0: Company posts a Task to the regulator (Initial Submission)**<br>
 Example: <a href="Task-scenario1-01-initial-submission.json" target="_blank">JSON Resource</a> | <a href="scenario1-01-initial-submission.html" target="_blank">HTML Action View</a>
 <br>
 The company initiates the process by submitting a task with the application package.
-In this example, the applicaiton contains the following:
+In this example, the application contains the following:

 1. Cover letter
 2. Application form
 3. Annotated label